codebydant/ubuntuExternalHDD/README.md

 2. Plug in your target portable external hard drive.

 3. Start GParted.
 GParted is the partition manager application we’re going to use to prepare the portable hard drive.
 Once GParted is started - in the upper right corner, change the target drive to your external portable drive.
 It’s important that you correctly identify this drive as we’re going to re-partition the drive.
-In the screenshot below - my external and portable drive is identified as */dev/sdb* - and it is currently unpartitioned.
+In the screenshot below - my external and portable drive is identified as `/dev/sdb` - and it is currently unpartitioned.
 Unmount *(right click and unmount)* any currently mounted partitions on this drive and delete all partitions (again - be double sure you’re working on the correct drive).

 ![Start GParted](https://github.com/danielTobon43/ubuntuExternalHDD/blob/master/examples/gparted-01.png?raw=true)

 ## Preparing the portable drive
 We’re going to create three new partitions on the target external drive.

-1. Again using GParted, right click on the unallocated volume, choose New, and create a **100MB fat32** partition.
+1. Again using GParted, right click on the unallocated volume, choose New, and create a `100MB fat32` partition.
 Click on the green checkmark to apply the pending operation.
 Once the partition has been created - right click on the newly created partition and select ‘Manage Flags’.
-Enable the **boot** and **esp** flags.
-When we're done, this partition will become the system *‘boot’* partition, and will include EFI information including the GNU GRUB boot loader.
+Enable the `boot` and `esp` flags.
+When we're done, this partition will become the system `boot` partition, and will include EFI information including the GNU GRUB boot loader.
 In fact, creating this partition as a working boot volume under EFI using GRUB is the heart of our problem in trying to create a truly portable external OS drive, and so there are a few more steps to complete before we can achieve this.

-2. Next create an XGB linux-swap partition, see [Linux DiskSpace](https://help.ubuntu.com/community/DiskSpace) for more information.
+2. Next create an XGB `linux-swap` partition, see [Linux DiskSpace](https://help.ubuntu.com/community/DiskSpace) for more information.
 The size of your swap partition may vary and so you’ll need to do a little research to determine the appropriate size for your expected workload.
 A rule of thumb for modern personal computers with plenty of RAM is to create a `swap partition = 2*the size of available RAM` if you do plan on supporting full hibernate (most computers will still suspend or sleep fine).
 For this tutorial, I have a 8GB RAM, so I chose `linux-swap partition=17GB` to be sure.

 3. Finally, create the main or root `/` partition for our target portable drive.
 Create an ext4 partition of whatever size you require for your system.
 Apply all pending operations and you should now have a disk partition layout that looks similar to the screenshot below.
 [Note that in my case I still have about 15.89GB unallocated space as this is a 1TB external drive.